BernardoAO/BDT-VPC/README.md

 psycho059_002.csv

-The file named "All_Psico.csv" contains the label of the corresponding psychometric file for each neuron.
+The file named "All_Psyco.csv" contains the label of the corresponding psychometric file for each neuron.

 ## Import